 Your dog is bored.

 Some dogs seek attention because they are not receiving enough mental stimulation and the interactions with you are something for them to do.
-Dogs need daily walks, training and playtime in addition to daily petting and cuddling sessions to be mentally fulfilled.
+Dogs need daily walks, training and playtime with dog toys in addition to daily petting and cuddling sessions to be mentally fulfilled.

 The behavior was reinforced.